bellycard/grunt-github-tags/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using `npm test`.

 ## Todos
-* Clean up specs
-* Check if tag sha has changed in same fashion as rollback check
+* Check if tag sha has changed since last update
-* Add in success message handler in similar fashion as `failed` and `warning`
+* Get tags currently set on repo

 ## Release History
 * 2013-08-31  v0.2.0  Add tests and working release